 Assets

-Prior to setting up assets, it is suggested that users create the asset attribute data that will display in the drop-down fields in the asset record.
-This data can be entered or imported in the Setup tab.
+Prior to creating assets manually, it is recommended to create the asset attribute data that will display in the drop-down fields within each asset record.
+For instructions, see the Setup tab section of this document.

 Creating, Deleting and Editing Assets